 DSA Transparency Database & Statements of reasons

-Since the end of August, Very Large Online Platforms (VLOPs) need to inform users whenever they remove or otherwise restrict access to their content and explain the reasons behind each moderation decision to the affected users in a “statement of reasons.”
+The DSA requires from all hosting services to inform users whenever they remove or otherwise restrict access to their content and explain the reasons behind each moderation decision to the affected users in a “statement of reasons.”
 Statements of reasons must contain clear and specific information, spelling out the reason(s), and a legal or terms of service reference based on which content was removed or restricted.
-Once the DSA is fully in force in February 2024, the obligation to provide users with statements of reasons explaining content moderation decisions will apply to all hosting services.
+Before submitting their statements of reasons the DSA Transparency Database, online platforms need to ensure that they do not contain personal data.

-On September 25, the Commission launched the DSA Transparency Database, which collects and makes publicly available statements of reasons almost in real time to enable scrutiny over the content moderation decisions of providers of online platforms.
+On September 25 2023, the Commission launched the DSA Transparency Database, which collects and makes publicly available statements of reasons almost in real time to enable scrutiny over the content moderation decisions of providers of online platforms.
 Everyone can access the DSA Transparency Database website and search for, read, and download the statements of reasons published there.

 Access the DSA Transparency Database